snok/django-auth-adfs/docs/configuration.rst

 Settings
 ========

+.. _audience_setting:

 AUDIENCE
 --------
 Default: ``None``

 Set this to the value of the ``aud`` claim your ADFS server sends back in the JWT token.
 If you leave this set to ``None`` this claim will not be verified.

+You can lookup this value by executing the powershell command ``Get-AdfsRelyingPartyTrust`` on the ADFS server and taking the ``Identifier`` value.
+But beware, it doesn't match exactly if it's not a URL.

 Examples